 Are PA Speakers Good For DJs?

 Before we dive into the reviews it is worth covering the difference between PA speakers and DJ speakers.
 The great news is that there isn’t a difference.
-PA speakers and DJ speakers are essentially the same product.
+The best DJ speakers and PA speakers are essentially the same product.
 The only difference is in the presentation or marketing.

 Both will bring serious volume to your next event.
 It could be a house party, karaoke night, live music performance, corporate function, or a DJ gig.
 So no matter what your needs are the below speakers are the best of the best for all occasions.